imqueue/imqueue.com/tutorial/user-service.md

 When running in development mode @imqueue is watching for file changes using nodemon, so we can simply run our service and start development.

+> **NOTE:** any files or folders which names matched `debug*` pattern are
+> considered to be ignored during git commits, so you may use it in this
+> way, or just change corresponding ignore files to omit this behavior.

 ### Adding Dependencies

-No differs from what we usually do, just use `npm install`.
+Not differs from what we usually do, just use `npm install`.
 For this service our choice of data storage was MongoDB, so we can consider to use `mongoose` package to work with it.
 That's what we need: